 Please find the progression map for PE at Bevington below.
 This map details the skills and knowledge pupils are taught in each year through the school.

 Pupils in Year 5 receive two terms’ worth of weekly swimming lessons, taught by specialist teachers.

 Pupils in Year 6 are also assessed in their swimming ability during the summer term.

 In line with National Curriculum requirements we assess pupils on their ability to:

 - swim competently, confidently and proficiently over a distance of at least 25 metres

 - perform safe self-rescue in different water-based situations.

+Due to Covid-19 restrictions during 2020-21, and not being able to book the local pool dure to limited spaces and an increased demand.
 The results from our Swimming Assessment of Year 6 pupils in July 2019 were:

 - 73% could confidently swim 25 metres using a range of swimming strokes (front crawl, back crawl and breaststroke) effectively and be safe in the water across a range of activities.